reown-com/appkit/README.md

   - Portis: requires the id of the dapp and the network.

   - Fortmatic: requires the api key.

+  - Squarelink: requires the id of your dapp and network.

 - onConnect: function (required): Triggers when a web3 provider has been connected.